samirjabib/samirjabib/README.md

 I'm Samir, a programmer from Colombia.
 I specialize in building websites, and I'm a big fan of Node.js and React ⚛.
 In addition to that, I enjoy working with various libraries and technologies to enhance my projects, particularly in the context of e-commerce in this moment.
 My current stack include:

-Frontend: React, Tailwind, Next13, Typescript, Jest, Next.js, Supabase
+Frontend: React, Tailwind, Next13, Typescript, Jest, Next.js,

-Backend: Node.js, Next.js, Express.
+Backend: Node.js, Next.js, Express, Supabase

 CMS:Sanity.io, DatoCMS, Shopify